All Episodes

 The last thing we wanted was a U.S. military death in Libya.

-So we can't risk that, and that's my theory on that, Rush, and it really saddens me to think we would let that happen over.
+And it really saddens me to think we would let that happen.

-So you just so I understand, you don't think it's incompetence.
+So you, just so I understand, you don't think it's incompetence.

 You think that there were no Marines in Libya at the consulate because the regime didn't want any casualties in the liberation of Libya.